 Description of Plant

 The lotus is an erect, large, attractive aquatic herb with large circular, leathery leaves measuring about 20 inches (50 cm) in diameter.
-The overall height of the plant is 3 – 6 ft.
+The overall height of the plant are 3 – 6 ft.
 (1 – 2 m) high.
-The leaves and large, fragrant, white or pink flowers with a yellow Centre float on the water.
+The leaves, and large, fragrant, white or pink flowers with a yellow Centre float on the water.
 Slender, elongated roots reach down into, and fan out through, the mud of the pond.
-The flowers are solitary and the plant has many-seeded ovoid fruits.
-The lotus grows in shallow ponds and marshland throughout India up to an altitude of 5,400 ft.
+The flowers are solitary, and the plant has many-seeded ovoid fruits.
+The lotus grows in shallow ponds, and marshland throughout India up to an altitude of 5,400 ft.
 (1,800 m).

 Part(s) used for medicinal purpose: Plant, Seed, Leaf, Root, Flower, Filament, Anther, Stalks leaves.

 Plant type: aquatic herb

 Distribution: It is native to Asia, and distributed from South, and East Asia (Bhutan, China, Indonesia (Java), Japan, Korea, Malaysia, Myanmar, Nepal, New Guinea, Pakistan, Philippines, Russia (Far East), Sri Lanka, and Thailand) to far eastern Russia, and to N. Australia, and America.

 Habitat: A range of shallow wetland habitats, including fresh water ponds, lakes, marshes, swamps, and the backwaters of reservoirs.

 Propagated by: division of the rhizomes, and by seeds.